-- People who are recovering or not feeling well need extra rest
+- People who are recovering or not feeling well need extra rest.

-- People with colds, sore throats or any contagious diseases should postpone their visit
+- People with colds, sore throats or any contagious diseases should postpone their visit.

-- Shirts and shoes and are required
+- Shirts and shoes are required.

 Visitors are important to our patients as they can enhance the recovery process.
 We appreciate your cooperation in adhering to our visiting policies.
 Visiting hours will be enforced to respect the privacy and ensure the recovery of all our patients.
 We thank you in advance for your cooperation in helping us keep the hospital environment quiet and tranquil as possible to enhance the healing process

 - Children must be accompanied and supervised by an adult.